arcelinor/docker-metrics/README.md

 ## Getting Started

-Metrics script detailed description, executed by docker-metrics container is availiable at arcelinor/metrics repository Metrics script displays a floats representing the current system-wide CPU and memory utilization as a percentage.
+Metrics script detailed description, executed by docker-metrics container is availiable at arcelinor/metrics repository.
+Metrics script displays a floats representing the current system-wide CPU and memory utilization as a percentage.
-Docker-metrics image, executed by docker, displays output of both CPU and memory metrics and exits
+Docker-metrics image, executed by docker, displays output of both CPU and memory metrics and exits.

 ## Prerequisites

-Docker software is needed to be installed on the target system Python3 docker image is used as base
+Docker software is needed to be installed on the target system.
+Python3 docker image is used as base.

 ## Usage

-Create docker image using Dockerfile
+Create docker image using Dockerfile.
-Run created docker image
+Run created docker image.

 ### Example: